StuartRiffle/ragtag-tiger/README.md

-  --source FOLDER        Folder of files to be indexed recursively --source-spec SPEC     Index files matching a pathspec, like "**/*.cpp" --source-list FILE     Text file with a list of filenames/pathspecs to index --custom-loader SPEC   Download from LlamaIndex hub, format "JPEGReader:jpg,jpeg" --no-cache             Do not use the local cache for loaders --ignore-unknown       Ignore files with unrecognized extensions --index-archives       Index files inside .zip and other archives
+  --source FOLDER        Folder of files to be indexed recursively --source-spec SPEC     Index files matching a pathspec, like "**/*.cpp" --source-list FILE     Text file with a list of filenames/pathspecs to index --custom-loader SPEC   Download from hub, i.e. "JPEGReader:jpg,jpeg" --no-cache             Do not use the local cache for loaders --ignore-unknown       Ignore files with unrecognized extensions --index-archives       Index files inside .zip and other archives